runicRPC/runicRPC/README.md

 ## Repository Contents

-This repository provides documentation and reference implementations for RunicRPC.
+This repository provides documentation and reference implementations for runicRPC.
 The core routing engine is proprietary; this repository offers transparency through comprehensive documentation and working demonstrations.

 ```
 runic-rpc/